-In this section, we recall a beautiful recent result of Kopparty, Ron-Zewi, Saraf and Wootters [KRSW23], who showed that for any constant $\varepsilon > 0$, univariate multiplicity codes (and folded Reed-Solomon codes) can be list decoded with fractional agreement $(1-\delta+\varepsilon)$ with constant list size in polynomial time, where δ is the relative distance of the code.
+In this section, we recall a beautiful recent result of Kopparty, Ron-Zewi, Saraf and Wootters [KRSW23] and a subsequent improvement to it due to Tamo [Tam23], who showed that for any constant $\varepsilon > 0$ , univariate multiplicity codes (and folded Reed-Solomon codes) can be list decoded with fractional agreement $(1 - \delta + \varepsilon)$ with constant list size in polynomial time, where $\delta$ is the relative distance of the code.
 One of their main technical insights is a property of these codes, which essentially shows that any low-dimensional affine space cannot contain too many codewords that are close to a received word.
 Moreover, they give a randomized algorithm that given a low-dimensional subspace via its basis, and a received word, output this constant-size list in polynomial time.
-We use this algorithm of Kopparty, Ron-Zewi, Saraf and Wootters off-the-shelf for our algorithm.
-We describe the algorithm, and state the main technical theorem (or rather, a special case for univariate multiplicity codes) that we use, and refer the interested reader to [KRSW23] for the general statement and a proof.
+We use this algorithm off-the-shelf for our algorithm.
+We describe the algorithm, and state the main technical theorem (or rather, a special case for univariate multiplicity codes) that we use, and refer the interested reader to [Tam23, KRSW23] for the general statement and a proof.